 English soprano Susanna Hurrell made her Royal Opera debut in 2014, singing Music/Erisbe in The Royal Opera's production of L'Ormindo at the Sam Wanamaker Playhouse, Shakespeare’s Globe.
-In the 2014/15 Season she returns to sing Music/Erisbe and Euridice/Echo (Orfeo) for The Royal Opera at the Roundhouse.
+She has since returned to sing Music/Erisbe and Nymph (Orfeo) for The Royal Opera at the Roundhouse.

 Hurrell was born in London and trained at the Royal College of Music with Patricia Rozario and at the National Opera Studio with Jeffrey Talbot.
 For the London Handel Festival she has sung roles including Rodelinda, Rossane (Alessandro) and Amarilli (Il pastor fido).
 Other roles have included Rose Maurrant (Street Scene) with The Opera Group, Maid (The Crocodile) for Grimeborn Festival and Serpetta (La finta giardiniera) for Opera de Baugé.